 . . .

 Have you had a favorite summer read so far?
 I am always looking for recommendations!
-You can find more books I’ve enjoyed here.
+Especially if you’ve enjoyed several of the above and can recommend ones you think I would enjoy based on this list!

-I use Libro.FM to listen to audiobooks which supports my favorite local bookstore – Books are Magic.
-And my Book of the Month remains the best mail I get every month – it definitely encourages me to read more!
+My Book of the Month remains the best mail I get every month – it definitely encourages me to read more!
 For travel, I swear by my Kindle Paperweight which makes always have a book with me a breeze.
 I absolutely love it!

 Thank you for sharing your favorite books for the summer!
 I will add them to my list.
 I just finished a great book (not sure it’s a beach read), but so good.
 Notes of an execution by Danya Kukafka, It’s a story of a serial killer on death row, told primarily through the eyes of the women in his life.
 Fascinating!